3 Spatial data operations

 Figure 3.1: Spatial subsetting of points by intersection with polygon

-Like in attribute subsetting (Section 2.3.1), we are using a boolean series (sel), of the same length as the number of rows in the filtered table (nz_height), created based on a condition applied on itself.
+Like in attribute subsetting (Section 2.2.1), we are using a boolean series (sel), of the same length as the number of rows in the filtered table (nz_height), created based on a condition applied on itself.
 The difference is that the condition is not a comparison of attribute values, but an evaluation of a spatial relation.
-Namely, we evaluate whether each geometry of nz_height intersects with canterbury geometry, using the .intersects method.
+Namely, we evaluate whether each geometry of nz_height intersects with the canterbury geometry, using the .intersects method.

 sel = nz_height.disjoint(canterbury.geometry.iloc[0])